 The interviewer wants to know whether the qualities that you have matches the expected qualities of the aspired role.
 Talk about the qualities and skills that will make you succeed in that role.

 “Despite having qualified academically, there are qualities that one needs to succeed in this role.
 Some of the qualities that I think can help me in this role involve building the company, my fellow employees, and myself by using the high levels of strategies that can help me be successful in this role.
 Since I have good communication skills, it would be an advantage since there is a lot of communication in this sector.
 Lastly, being creative and innovative towards the success of this company would be a priority.”

 3. What Major Challenges Have You Faced In Your Current Role?
 How Did You Manage?

 The interviewer wants to know how you can deal with difficulties as a leader by asking you this question.
 Talk about the major challenges you faced in your current position and how you managed them.

 The interviewer wants to know how you would help the company if they promoted you.
-Talk about the benefits that you will bring to the company if they promote you.
+Talk about the benefits you will bring to the company if they promote you.

 5. Describe Briefly About Your Experience

-The interviewer wants to know about the past experience you have had in your current role.
-Talk about the knowledge you have gained from the company and the skills that you might have gained anywhere else but relevant to the field.
+The interviewer wants to know about the experience you have had in your current role.
+Talk about the knowledge you have gained from the company and the skills you might have gained anywhere else but relevant to the field.